pandulapeter/beagle/README.md

 [![](https://jitpack.io/v/pandulapeter/beagle.svg)](https://jitpack.io/#pandulapeter/beagle)

-If your project contains multiple modules, you might want to use Beagle in all of them so that you can access its logging capabilities from everywhere.
+Note: If your project contains multiple modules, you might want to use Beagle in all of them so that you can access its logging capabilities from everywhere.
 In this case specifying the dependencies in your core module and exposing them through the **api** keyword instead of **implementation** might be a reasonable idea.

 ### Step 3: Initialize the library
 Just one line of code, preferably in the Application's onCreate() method: